-&lt;sup>48 2022 Wildfire Mitigation Plan Guidelines Template, Attachment 2.7.3 p.
+&lt;sup>50 2022 Wildfire Mitigation Plan Guidelines Template, Attachment 2.7.3 p.
 77 (accessed March 6, 2022): https://efiling.energysafety.ca.gov/eFiling/Getfile.aspx?fileid=51912&shareable=true.

-The objectives of HWT's resource allocation strategy are focused on preventing and detecting wildfire ignition risks and enabling prompt emergency response at HWT facilities.
-There have been no changes to HWT's resource allocation methodology since the 2021 Update.
-Due to a limited footprint, HWT has a small, dedicated operations team in the field monitoring the asset.
-Since HWT's risk is limited to its one asset, having dedicated, consistent coverage is sufficient.
-Energy Safety finds that HWT has satisfactorily documented its resource allocation methodology practices.
-HWT must address any changes in its resource allocation practices or capabilities in its 2023 WMP.
+The objectives of TBC's resource allocation strategy are focused on preventing and detecting wildfire ignition risks and enabling prompt emergency response at TBC facilities.
+Since its 2021 Update, there has been no change to TBC's resource allocation methodology.
+Energy Safety finds that TBC has satisfactorily documented its resource allocation methodology practices and finds this portion of TBC's 2022 Update to be sufficient.
+TBC must address any changes in its resource allocation practices or capabilities in its 2023 WMP.

-Energy Safety has no areas for continued improvement for HWT under the resource allocation methodology section of its 2022 Update.
+Energy Safety has no areas for continued improvement for TBC under the resource allocation methodology section of its 2022 Update.